Database DBAL

 queues.

-- `Operation` / `Result` - pending work plus rows, columns, affected count and result views.
+- `Operation` / `Result` - pending work plus rows, columns, affected count, last generated

-- `Driver` / `Drivers` - protocol implementations; PostgreSQL is the current native driver.
+- `Driver` / `Drivers` - protocol implementations; PostgreSQL, MySQL/MariaDB and SQLite are

 ## Operation lifecycle